irfanc/TelcomProject/README.md

-tempProject
+Telecom Project
 ===========

-temporary project

-This is the Temporary project.
+This is the Telecom Data Analysis project.
-Enjoyy !!!!!!

 -Irfan